Fl0W97/ci-p2-europe-quiz/README.md

 - CSS used for the main site design and layout
 - CSS root variables used for reusable styles throughout the site
 - CSS Flexbox used for an enhanced responsive layout
+- JavaScript for the dynamic featueres, quiz, highscore count, etc.
 - Git used for version control (git status, git add, git commit)
 - GitHub used for secure online code storage
 - GitHub Pages used for hosting the deployed front-end site